 Taking a traditional Turkish Hamam is certainly a unique experience!
 On my last day in Göreme the friendly hotel staff arranged a great “the-works” deal for me at nearby Kelebek Turkish Bath Spa.
 I’ve had spa treatments and massages but none like this.
 It was pretty cool!

 “The Turkish Hamam tradition goes far back to before the Turks reached Anatolia.
-When the Turks arrived they brought their own bathing tradition but were confronted with another, that of Romans and Byzantines.
+When the Turks arrived they brought their own bathing tradition but were confronted with other Roman and Byzantine methods.
 Eventually the two bathing traditions merged.
 Later, with the addition of the Moslem concern for cleanliness and respect for the uses of water, a new concept arose – the Turkish Bath.
 In time, the Turkish Bath became an institution with its own customs.”